 For active Tier 1/Tier 2 members who have worked for multiple PERS employers over their career, the calculated actuarial accrued liability is allocated among the employers based on a weighted average of the Money Match methodology, which uses account balance, and the Full Formula methodology, which uses service.
-The allocation is 30% (5% for police & fire) based on account balance with each employer and 70% (95% for police & fire) based on service with each employer.
-The entire normal cost is allocated to the current employer.
+The allocation is 30% based on account balance with each employer and 70% based on service with each employer.